antublue/test-engine/README.md

   thread {

-    invoke the test class "@TestEngine.ParameterSupplier" method to get a Stream<Parameter> or Iterable<Parameter>
+    invoke the test class "@TestEngine.ArgumentSupplier" method to get a Stream<Argument> or Iterable<Argument>

     create a single instance of the test class

     invoke the test instance "@TestEngine.Prepare" methods

-    for (each Parameter) {
+    for (each Argument) {

-      set all test instance "@TestEngine.Parameter" fields to the Parameter object
+      set the test instance "@TestEngine.Argument" field to the Argument object

       invoke all test instance "@TestEngine.BeforeAll" methods